Nithya Venkat is a skin care enthusiast who loves to research and write about topics that involves all aspects of skin care.

 Exfoliate your skin at least twice a week.
-This helps to get rid of the dead skin cells and excess oil on your skin.
-There are many facial scrubs available in the market that can be used at home.
+This helps eliminate dead skin cells and excess oil on your skin.
+Many facial scrubs available in the market can be used at home.
 Choose a gentle exfoliating scrub.

 Look for products having Alpha Hydroxy Acid/Beta Hydroxy Acid, as these acids exfoliate the skin and prevent the dead skin cells from blocking the pores.

-Apply a face mask once in a week.
-This will help to remove excess oil, dirt and reduce the size of the pores.
+Apply a face mask once a week.
+This will help to remove excess oil and dirt and reduce the size of the pores.
 Use face masks that absorb oil and tighten the skin.

 Before applying any makeup, clean your skin first.
-This helps to get rid of dirt and germs on your skin that can clog pores when you apply makeup.
+This helps eliminate dirt and germs on your skin that can clog pores when you use makeup.

 Use makeup products that are not oil-based.

 Buy products labeled noncomedogenic.
-The term noncomedogenic means does not block the pores.
+The term noncomedogenic means it does not block the pores.

-When you are traveling, use cosmetic blotting paper to blot away excess oil.
+When traveling, use cosmetic blotting paper to avoid excess oil.
 This will prevent dirt from settling on the oil and clogging the pores.

 Check for the expiry dates on the makeup products that you use.
 Throw the makeup if the expiry date is over.

-There are many makeup products to conceal large pores on your skin, making your skin smooth and blemish-free.
+Many makeup products conceal large pores on your skin, making your skin smooth and blemish-free.
 Use one that suits your skin the most.

 The presence of excess oil, dead skin cells, and sebum inside the pores enlarges the appearance of the pores.
-Using a pore minimizer will help to get rid of the excess, oil, dead skin cells, and sebum inside the pore, thereby reducing the appearance of the pores on your skin.
+Using a pore minimizer will help remove the excess oil, dead skin cells, and sebum inside the pore, thereby reducing the appearance of the pores on your skin.

-As we grow old, the pores on the face appear to become larger.
-This is because the skin loses elasticity and starts to sag, thereby stretching out the pores.
+As we grow old, the pores on the face appear more prominent because the skin loses elasticity and starts to sag, stretching out the pores.

 There are cosmetic products that give your skin a boost and improve the elasticity of your skin.
 This will help to prevent your pores from stretching out and increasing in size.

-Knowing how to take care of large pores is essential to prevent them from being enlarged further.
+Knowing how to take care of large pores is essential to prevent them from enlarging further.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.